 What Boaters Have to Say About Furuno Marine Equipment

 The best source of information on any marine brand is from boaters themselves.
-See what boaters have have to say about Furuno on top boating forums:
+Here are Furuno fish finder, chartplotter, radar and autopilot reviews we’ve come across on top boating forums:

 “Furuno is the best.
 Use them every day on commercial boats.”

 -ub1, Registered User, Location: narragansett, Boat: 45′ leopard cat, Posts: 113

 “We’ve run Furuno chartplotter, radar and autopilot for the last 9 years of offshore cruising.
 Very reliable gear.”

 -Paul L., Registered User, Location: Bellingham, Boat: Outbound 44, Posts: 8,288

 “We don’t get all that far offshore, but… our electronics suite is all Furuno (except for VHFs).

 Plotter/GPS (we’re using NOAA raster and vector charts; others are available for worldwide coverage) and separate GPS “navigator,” AP, radar, fishfinder and separate depthsounder, AIS.”

 -ranger42c, Registered User, Location: Maryland, USA, Boat: 42′ Sportfish, Posts: 4,473